viddler/Video-Sitemaps/readme.md

 4. Update the example file with your Viddler API, username, password and path to save error logs (optional)
 5. Update the example file method call `create` to the correct path to the folder to save your sitemaps
 6. Run
+7. Add all the files created to your robots.txt file (Sitemap: http://YOURSITE.com/sitemaps/video-sitemap.xml)

 ##### Example